Skills and Employment Survey 2017

 The 2017 survey is the seventh in a series of studies which began in 1986.
 A total of 3,306 workers took part in the latest survey.
 These cross-sectional surveys provide the means to chart and explain the changing pattern of job quality and skills over time.
 The series is a crucial part of social science research infrastructure which has provided the basis for many publications, such as those listed in the Skills and Employment Survey (2012).

-Specific results from the 2017 survey will be launched at two events on 19 July 2018 and 3 October 2018.
-A job quality quiz (www.howgoodismyjob.com) will also be launched at the July event.
+Results from the 2017 survey were launched at two events in July and October 2018 and are contained in six short first findings reports.
+A job quality quiz (www.howgoodismyjob.com) was also launched in July.
 Find out more about how best to measure job quality and get an insight into the questions asked in the survey by reading our guide - what are the best measures of good work?

 - Productivity in Britain: the Workers' Perspective